Provider Description: WSU Whatcom County Extension SNAP-Ed

 Lee Anne Riddle, WSU SNAP-Ed Admin Manager

-Amber Noskoff, Program Coordinator and Region 3 Data Specialist
+Amber Noskoff, Extension Program Supervisor and Region 3 Data Specialist

 SNAP-Ed participant website